kampff-lab/sc.io/Paired Recordings/Projects/readme.md

 1. **Improving the core of the project.** You may find a bug in our code, a scientific problem with the way we conduct a certain analysis, or have an idea for improvements on something we've done.
 In this case, you should make a new branch from the 'master branch', work on it, and then submit your contribution.
 2. **Developing/contributing to a follow-up project.** This can be one of our suggestions or your own.
 In this scenario, you should make a new branch from the project-specific branch, work on it, and then submit your contribution.

-To get everyone on the same page, we came up with a checklist of steps for a contribution:
+To get everyone on the same page, we came up with a checklist for a contribution.

+###Step-by-step guide for contributing
 0. Create a GitHub account if you don't have one already.
 0.5.
 Install GitHub desktop.